w3c/trace-context/spec/10-overview.md

 The trace context specification defines a universally agreed-upon format for the exchange of trace context propagation data - referred to as *trace context*.
 Trace context solves the problems described above by

 - providing an unique identifier for individual traces and requests, allowing trace data of multiple providers to be linked together.
-- providing an agreed-upon mechanism to forward vendor-specific trace data and avoid broken traces when multiple trace tools participate in a single transaction.
+- providing an agreed-upon mechanism to forward vendor-specific trace data and avoid broken traces when multiple tracing tools participate in a single transaction.
 - providing an industry standard that intermediaries, platforms, and hardware providers can support.

 A unified approach for propagating trace data improves visibility into the behavior of distributed applications, facilitating problem and performance analysis.
-The interoperability provided by trace-context is a prerequisite to manage modern micro-service based applications.
+The interoperability provided by trace context is a prerequisite to manage modern micro-service based applications.

 ## Design Overview